-A MOSFET (Q1 – Q4) is like a switch which can open or close the circuit, but unlike a regular switch which is manipulated by flicking it, a MOSFET is controlled using an electric current.
 Two of its pins are connected in series with the circuit like the terminals of a switch.
-These are called the collector and the emitter and are capable of carrying large currents.
-The third pin is called the base and it can be grounded or provided with current to connect or disconnect the collector and emitter.
-This allows a small current from the Arduino to drive a large load like the motor; like an amplifier.
+These are called the collector and the emitter and are what actually “drive” the motor as they are capable of carrying large currents.
+The third pin is called the base and is where the magic happens.

-Here is how it looks-
+Here is how the IC looks-

 Now that we have got all the theory out of the way, it is finally time to get started with the circuit and the code!

 The first component you are going to require is an Arduino or equivalent microcontroller.
 I would recommend that you use the UNO due to its beginner-friendliness, but most boards will work.
 If you are not very familiar with Arduino, I recommend that you go read my guide/tutorial on getting started with Arduino by clicking here.

 Next, you are going to require a DC motor, preferably a geared one such as a yellow BO motor, which I will be using, but anything will do.

 Finally, as I mentioned before, you will need an L293D H Bridge which will be used to amplify the Arduino’s current up to the motor’s requirements.